 Go gastro at The Florence Arms or eat around the 20-seater table with meat from Buckwell’s and endless wine from Camber’s.
 Stare at the stars from the Jacuzzi, then sleep wrapped in Edwardian elegance in rooms as unique as pebbles on the beach.
 Pick from clawfoot tubs and four-posters, then wake to breakfast at the beach café.

-After a day at Gunwharf and a night on Albert Road, come home to the eight-seat hot tub and stare at the stars.
+After a day at Gunwharf and a night on Albert Road, come home to the eight-seat hot tub, located in a cozy wood cabin.
+Get comfortable on the sofas and light up the pit for long evening’s of fireside chatter, accompanied by a drink or two.
 Eat out on the terrace in the briny air, with Buckwell’s meat treats on the barbecue and wine from Camber’s oiling the social wheels.

 But the best open spaces here are the endless esplanade and Southsea’s beach, with their volleyball, crazy golf and beach huts for hire.
 In the shadow of the Spinnaker, the green spaces are perfect for kites, barbies and picnics.